 10.1 All purchase orders should indicate whether a shipment is to be sent freight, collect or prepaid.
 If it reads FOB factory or FOB the city from which the shipment is sent, the charges are most likely collect.

 10.2 If the order reads FOB Memorial University or the city location of the University, the transportation charges are prepaid by the shipper.
 In this case, the University is not liable for shipping charges.

 10.3 Where possible, all purchase orders should indicate FOB University.

 If the purchase can only be placed FOB shipping point, consideration should be given to requiring the shipper to include insurance on the shipment.
 This is important as some carriers have limited liability and, should the shipment be damaged in transit, you may only receive token recovery.
-The department will withstand the loss.
+The unit will withstand the loss.